lelandrichardson/lelandrichardson.github.io/src/content/content-on-declarative-ui/index.md

   allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen
 ></iframe>

+Compose is an ambitious multi-team effort to reimagine Android's UI Toolkit more than 10 years after the Android Platform launched with the original UI Toolkit.

 Compose is _extremely early_.
 It is currently "pre-alpha" (if that's a thing?), which essentially means that it's nowhere near done, pretty much everything is subject to change, and we make absolutely no guarantees around API stability.
 For now, we ask that you **do NOT use Compose in your production apps until we say it is ready**.